-As a parent, you may find yourself busy with work or household chores, but you still want to engage your 1-year-old in meaningful activities that do not involve screens.
+As a parent, you may find yourself busy with work or household chores, but you still want to engage your little one in meaningful activities that do not involve screens.
 Involving your little one in screen-free activities not only helps to develop their cognitive, motor, and social skills but also increases their independence and creativity.
 But it's not always easy to find something that keeps their attention and requires only light supervision!
 Read on to discover a few ideas that may give you a bit of time while also strengthening important cognitive skills.

 - Noodle stringing - Work out those fine motor skills by giving your baby a bowl of uncooked, tubular pasta (rigatoni works best because the hole is so big) and some yarn.
 Model how to string the pasta onto the yarn and let your child try them themselves.
 Alternatively, you can string yarn-fuls of pasta and let them enjoy pulling them on and off.

 - Untangling activities - Children at this age are learning about cause and effect, and pulling on, unwinding, and tying objects can be very fascinating for them as they can see the effects of their actions directly.
 Give them a ball of colorful pipe cleaners or put those same pipe cleaners through the holes of a colander.
 You'll notice an adorable look of concentration on their face as they work hard on extracting them!